 Truth be told, the allure of organized crime is a longtime fascination of the US public.
 The true-crime podcast genre is a saturated market, and streaming services have no shortage of content.
 That is all fine and dandy, but the fringes call.
 They want you to put down your calzones and cannoli and indulge in some collard greens and cornbread, fresh from the Dixie Mafia’s bloodstained oven.

-In the early days of the Dixie Mafia, order and structure were null and void.
+In the early days of the Dixie Mafia, order and structure were void.

 The American South, cradle of civilization for the group, has traditionally been a region scourged by disorder following its colonialization and settlement in the 17thcentury.
 As Adam and Eve ate from the tree of life, so did the white man with the forbidden fruit of human enslavement.

 The corruption that spread from America’s original sin of racism reached New World via the transatlantic slave trade.
-Across the coastline, enthralled Africans were disbursed throughout fields and plantations across the Southern states by the cruel hands of slave traders and masters.
+Across the coastline, the cruel hands of slave traders and masters disbursed throughout fields and plantations across the Southern states enthralled Africans.
 Decades upon decades of gross violations of human rights and dignity followed, deeply rooting the virus of racism into the parts of the US that became its primary host.

 Racism was visible in virtually every corner of the US from its founding onwards, but not all states supported slavery to the degree of the ones in the South.
 The rebellion came knocking on the White House’s door in 1861, with a declared confederacy of states who desired to succeed from the union; all because of slavery.